Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/network.md

 ### 1. Can Unity send messages to ROS?

-When pressing play in the Editor a handshake message is sent from Unity to ROS.
+When play is pressed in the Editor, a handshake message is sent from Unity to ROS.

-If Unity can communicate with ROS the following message should be printed to the console screen running the `server_endpoint.py` script.
+If Unity can communicate with ROS, the following message should be printed to the console screen running the `server_endpoint.py` script.

 ```[UnityTcpSender]: ROS-Unity Handshake received, will connect to UNITY_IP_ADDRESS:5005```